 In recent years, the study of American political history has experienced a remarkable renaissance.
 After decades during which the subject fell out of fashion and disappeared from public view, it has returned to prominence as the study of American history has shifted its focus back to politics broadly defined.
 In this book, one of the leaders of the resurgence in American political history, Julian Zelizer, assesses its revival and demonstrates how this work not only illuminates the past but also helps us better understand American politics today.

 Julian E. Zelizer is professor of history and public affairs at Princeton University.
 His most recent books include Jimmy Carter, Arsenal of Democracy, and The Presidency of George W. Bush (Princeton).
-He is a regular contributor to CNN.com and Politico and has written for the New York Times, the Washington Post, and many other publications.
+He writes a weekly column for CNN.com and Politico and has written for the New York Times, the Washington Post, and many other publications.

 "This exhilarating volume deserves a broad readership.
 It is first and foremost invaluable to graduate students and historians exploring new approaches to American political history.
 Secondly, it reveals to political scientists the worth of political history, beyond furnishing the raw data for political analysis.
 Thirdly, it suggests ways in which public historians and policymakers might collaborate in policymaking.
 Finally, the essays are accessible enough to appeal to the general reader interested in the historical development of modern American politics.
 Above all, Zelizer's work exemplifies and validates historians' rediscovery of the importance of American politics, albeit more broadly defined than before, as well as vindicates political scientists' recent and continued interest in American history."--Eleanor Thompson, LSE Politics and Policy blog